Jacqueline Laurita: Career

-Since 2009, Laurita has appeared on The Real Housewives of New Jersey.
+Beginning in 2009, Laurita became an original cast member of The Real Housewives of New Jersey.
+Her husband, Chris Laurita, appeared on the show along with his two sisters, Dina Manzo and Caroline Manzo.

 In 2014, Laurita departed the series; however, she made appearances throughout the season, before returning for Season 7.
 In April 2017, Laurita announced she would not be returning for good for the series' upcoming eighth season.

 In addition to appearing on the series, she also appeared on Manzo'd with Children.
 She also had a small role in Bad Parents directed by Cathya Jentis.
-In 2016, Laurita co-wrote Get It!: The Busy Girl's Guide to Getting Your "It" Together: A Beauty, Style, and Wellness Book alongside Jenè Luciani.
+In 2016, Laurita co-wrote Get It!: The Busy Girl's Guide to Getting Your "It" Together: A Beauty, Style, and Wellness Book with Jenè Luciani.

+She co-hosted a podcast, The LookOver Ladies, and is active in the autism community.